-While some may argue that Raspberry Pi and Arduino in particular tout planned obsolescence and routine hardware 'upgrades' as a standard business practice, I'm of the mind that this might not always be the case.
-As it turns out, this new Raspberry Pi model does have a special niche to fill, and it does this quite well.
+While some may argue that Raspberry Pi and Arduino in particular tout planned obsolescence and routine hardware 'upgrades' as a standard business practice, this may not always be the case of course.
+As it turns out, this new Raspberry Pi model does have a special niche to fill, and it does so quite well.

 Why the Raspberry Pi 3 Model A+ Was Developed

 To be able to properly evaluate the RP 3 Model A+, it is important to understand why it was developed.

 What drove the development of this new Raspberry Pi was the need for a board with a more compact form factor but significantly more processing power and speed.
 The original drawbacks of the smaller A model were very little RAM, no built-in wireless connectivity combined, and just one USB port.

 To connect wirelessly to a network, you needed a WiFi dongle plugged into the sole USB port, but you also needed that USB port for a keyboard.
 The original answer to that problem was the use of a USB hub, but this would take up additional space.